trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > The lesson for business is that we need founders.

-Only founders can make long term decisions and have a vision and the power to execute it.
+Only founders can make long-term decisions and have a vision and the power to execute it.

 While founders are special, they are special because they can motivate people to work for a common cause.
 It's not the solitary Ayn Rand superhero type that's reality.
-Founders can achieve great things mainly because they can assemble great teams and give them a long term plan to execute.
+Founders can achieve great things mainly because they can assemble great teams and give them a long-term plan to execute.

 ## Conclusion - Stagnation or Singularity?